Dee Bradley Baker's "All to Know About Going Pro in V.O."

 You wield the words.
 The words don’t wield you.

-Don’t hold back a genuine complement.
+Don’t compliment to ingratiate but don’t hold back a genuine compliment.

 Success should amplify gratitude.